-Common and Preferred Stocks: A.M.
+Common Stocks: A.M.
 Best continues to apply its historical investment leverage approach, which assumes a 15% reduction in the market value of publicly traded common stocks held.
 This charge is consistent with A.M.
 Best's goal of calibrating the baseline capital factors to a 1% expected policyholder deficit.
-A.M.
-Best continues to treat preferred stocks consistently with common stocks.